silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-03.md

 ### Adding a base URL

 Let's try navigating to one of the pages, say, "About Us."
-The site breaks!
+Do you notice that the images are broken?
 What's going on here?

-Taking a look at the web inspector again, you'll see that the browser is looking for our assets in the wrong place (`about-us/themes/one-ring/`).
-We've used relative paths for everything, so we need to insure that all the assets load relative to our project root.
-We could use a leading slash ("/") for this, but if you're working in a subdirectory of localhost (e.g. http://localhost) that will look too far up the tree.
+Taking a look at the web inspector again, you'll see that the browser is looking for our assets relative to the current URL.
+In this case, that's something like `about-us/images/logo.png`.
+We need to insure that all the assets load relative to our project root.
+We could use a leading slash ("/") for this, but if you're working in a subdirectory of localhost (e.g. http://localhost/my-website/public) that will look too far up the tree.

 For this reason, it's strongly recommended that you add a `<base />` tag to the head of your document in all templates.
 Fortunately, there's an easy helper tag provided by SilverStripe to give you exactly what you need.
 Simply add the syntax `<% base_tag %>` to the top of your `<head>` section.